MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionPolicy.md

 New-ReportSubmissionRule -Name DefaultReportSubmissionRule -ReportSubmissionPolicy DefaultReportSubmissionPolicy -SentTo $usersub
 ```

-This example turns on the Microsoft integrated reporting experience, allows users to report messages to Microsoft, and sends reported messages to the specified user submissions mailbox.
+This example turns on the Microsoft integrated reporting experience, allows users to report messages to Microsoft, and sends reported messages to the specified reporting mailbox.
 The New-ReportSubmissionRule command is required only if you don't already have a report submission rule.

 ### Example 3
 ```powershell